Hemiandrus fabella

-The ground wētā population near Lake Tekapo New Zealand might represent a distinct species but it has not been formally described.
+The ground wētā population near Lake Tekapo New Zealand was formally described in 2026.
 The informal 'tag' name Hemiandrus 'furoviarius' was given to this population by Peter Johns in 2001.
 Commonly known as the Tekapo ground wētā, it is a wētā of the family Anostostomatidae.
 They are a small, flightless, and nocturnal orthopteran endemic to the Mackenzie Basin of New Zealand's South Island.

 Taxonomy

-Hemiandrus 'furoviarius' is a ground wētā that was first discovered in 1992 in a study of invertebrates around the Tekapo River delta.
-In 2001 Peter Johns suggested this population was a separate species but he did not describe it.
-The lineage is closely related to other ground wētā in surrounding regions, such as the Timaru ground wētā (H. 'timaru') and has been used as a model species for the conservation of the Cromwell ground wētā.
+Hemiandrus fabella is a ground wētā that was first discovered in 1992 in a study of invertebrates around the Tekapo River delta.
+In 2001 Peter Johns suggested this population was a separate species but it was not until 2026 that the species was described.
+Fabella means little bean, as this species is smaller than most Hemiandrus species.
+The lineage is closely related to another ground wētā in the surrounding region, the Timaru ground wētā (H. johnsi) named for Peter Johns.
+H. fabella has been used as a model species for the conservation of the Cromwell ground wētā.

 Habitat and distribution

-The Tekapo ground wētā, Hemiandrus 'furoviarius', is a drylands species endemic to the Mackenzie Basin of New Zealand.
+The Tekapo ground wētā, Hemiandrus fabella, is a drylands species endemic to the Mackenzie Basin of New Zealand.
 They are distributed around river margins and terraces being dependent on the fine silty soils which facilitate burrowing.
 They are found in both introduced pine forests and degraded grasslands.
 In 2020 a large population was discovered inside a predator-proof fence in an area of public conservation land known as Patersons Terrace.

 Diet

-Hemiandrus furoviarius' is a nocturnally feeding omnivorous species.
+Hemiandrus fabella is a nocturnally feeding omnivorous species.
 Dissections of Tekapo ground wētā crops found plant and animal remains, as well as fungal spores and inorganic detritus.
 Female and male wētā did not have significant differences in diet.
 The most common animal remains that could be identified were collembolan (Arthropleona).
 Other remains included the weevil (Otiorhynchus ovatus), a bug of the family Lygaeidae, and fragments of flies and aphids.

-It is hypothesised that Hemiandrus 'furoviarius' is an opportunist that supplements plant material with animal food when available as evidenced by many of the wētā with large numbers of collembolans in their crops being captured on rainy nights.
+It is hypothesised that Hemiandrus fabella is an opportunist that supplements plant material with animal food when available as evidenced by many of the wētā with large numbers of collembolans in their crops being captured on rainy nights.
 It is unclear whether the larger arthropod prey are scavenged or captured but other Hemiandrus species are known to be predatory so the Tekapo ground wētā is likely to be as well.